 Loading the chamber is pretty easy, the battery is removable and the stainless steel vapor path is also removable for easy cleaning.

-The Vapir Prima is currently rated an 8.8/10 scoring exceptionally well in design/durability and battery life.
+The Vapir Prima was rated an 8.8/10 scoring exceptionally well in design/durability and battery life.

 This Prima vaporizer review will help you break down the features and help you decide if the Prima vape is right for you.